ankitects/anki-manual/src/deck-options.md

 ### Bury new siblings

-Whether other new cards of the same note (eg reverse cards, adjacent cloze deletions) will be delayed until the next day.
+Whether other new cards of the same note (e.g reverse cards, adjacent cloze deletions) will be delayed until the next day.

 When Anki gathers cards, it first gathers intraday learning cards, then interday learning cards, then reviews, and finally new cards.
 This affects how burying works: